If you do not find an answer to your question below, click here to contact us.

 Chicago, IL 60604

-The addresses for NCSP Settlement Class Counsel and counsel for OPIS are provided in Question 17.
-You cannot ask to speak at the hearing as a member of the NCSP Settlement Class if you excluded yourself from the NCSP Settlement Class.
+The addresses for NCSP Settlement Class Counsel and counsel for the Atkore Defendants and the Northern Pipe and Vinyltech Defendants are provided in Question 18.
+You cannot ask to speak at the hearing as a member of the NCSP Atkore Defendants Settlement Class or the NCSP Northern Pipe and Vinyltech Defendants Settlement Class if you excluded yourself from both the NCSP Atkore Defendants Settlement Class and the NCSP Northern Pipe and Vinyltech Defendants Settlement Class.
+If you have excluded yourself from only one of the two, you may still speak at the Fairness Hearing in relation to the class for which you remain a member.

 This Notice contains a summary of relevant Court papers.
 You can review relevant decisions and orders and additional information about this Action on this case website.
 You may also contact the Settlement Administrator for more information or to update your address by mail, email, or phone using the following contact information: